Triangle

 Where the University is providing your accommodation directly we will arrange that a discount will be made to your fees, and you will pay the correct amount from the outset.
 You will get a separate email confirming what your fee will be and confirming the accommodation and room you have taken after you apply for accommodation.
 However, your student portal (NottinghamHub) will reflect a higher amount as if the fee adjustment were not applied at first.
 You can disregard this and don’t need to query this as long as you have a confirmation email that matches what you’d expect.

-In September, when the Accommodation team gets confirmation of which students are definitely coming, they will update student accounts to reflect the correct amount.
+In September, when the Accommodation team gets confirmation of which students will be arriving, they will update student accounts to reflect the correct amount.
 This may not have been fully completed by the time the first payment deadline comes, but do not worry – the first payment is a deposit of £250 and is the same regardless of whether you have a referral, so please pay this amount and expect that your account will be adjusted quickly.

 When your bill is due in early October it should reflect the adjusted (lower) fee and the University won’t usually pursue payment for accommodation costs until the December after the start of an academic year.